hs950559/coryrylan.com/_posts/2016-03-21-angular-2-development-with-visual-sudio-and-windows.md

 features.
 To get the latest TypeScript version install the <a href="https://www.microsoft.com/en-us/download/details.aspx?id=48593" target="_blank">extension here</a>.
 It is ideal to run the latest version as this is what Angular 2 usually uses.

-<a href="https://www.microsoft.com/en-us/download/details.aspx?id=48593" target="_blank" class="btn float-center display-block col-4--max">TypeScript for Visual Studio</a>
+<a href="https://www.microsoft.com/en-us/download/details.aspx?id=48593" target="_blank" class="btn" bp-layout="float-center display-block 4--max">TypeScript for Visual Studio</a>

 ### Building with TypeScript
 There are a few different ways to build your TypeScript code.
 Visual Studio can build it for you in the IDE.
 I do not recommend this.